Market

 In addition to the aforesaid voluntary CSR and other

-various CSR activities under Section 135 of the Act.
+Mn. towards various CSR activities under Section 135 of the

-objectives for benefit of the society at large.
-A detailed
+cultural objectives for benefit of the society at large.
+A

-update on the CSR initiatives of the Company is provided in
+detailed update on the CSR initiatives of the Company is

-the ‘Corporate Social Responsibility’ section of this Integrated
+provided in the 'Corporate Social Responsibility' section of

-Act.
-The details of CSR Committee including composition,
+details of the CSR Committee, including its composition

-terms of reference etc. are provided in the Report on
+and terms of reference, are provided in the Report on

 accessed on Company's website by